-To avoid getting bogged down in details and minor issues, handle all of these in a weekly team meeting to reduce the amount of time spent on these during the week.
+To avoid getting bogged down in details and minor issues.
+Handle all of these in a weekly team meeting to reduce the amount of time spent on these during the week.

-However you communicate with your team, make sure all of your discussions are kept organized for you and your team to refer to later.
+However, when you communicate with your team, make sure all of your discussions are kept organized for you and your team to refer to later.
 This is also useful when getting new team members up to speed, as all your previous discussion points and outcomes will be available to them.